Skip to Content

 To bottom water, I just filled my sink with a bit of water and set the plant in it for about 15 minutes.
 The plant will soak up water through the drainage hole in the pot.
 Bottom-watering also helps to prevent fungus gnats.
 Fungus gnats love it when the top few inches of soil are wet—it makes the ideal conditions for laying their eggs.

-Hoya rope plants don’t need to be repotting too often because they are slow growers that are happy being snug in their pots.
+Hoya rope plants don’t need to be repotted too often because they are slow growers that are happy being snug in their pots.
 So don’t put this plant in too large of a pot.
 It will likely drown in the soil when it retains too much water.

 Drainage is a very important facet of hoya rope plant care, so make sure the pot you use has a drainage hole in it.
 If your pot doesn’t have a drainage hole, you can pot your plant in a black plastic nursery pot (like the kind they come in when you buy them) and set it in a nicer pot.